Seizure (film)

 Seizure is a 1974 horror film.
-It is the directorial debut of Oliver Stone, who also co-wrote the screenplay.
+It is the feature film directorial debut of Oliver Stone, who also co-wrote the screenplay.

 Plot

 Horror writer Edmund Blackstone (Jonathan Frid) sees his recurring nightmare come to chilling life one weekend as one by one, his friends and family are killed by three villains: the Queen of Evil (Martine Beswick), a dwarf named Spider (Hervé Villechaize), and a giant scar-faced strongman called Jackal (Henry Judd Baker).